 Sophisticated bioinformatics analysis plays a key role in understanding the molecular mechanisms of disease and in translating complex biological data into clinically relevant information.
 While bioinformatics in general has long been essential for handling extensive data sets from high-throughput (omics) experiments – such as genome sequencing or mass-spectrometric analysis of proteins and metabolites – the emerging science of translational bioinformatics focuses specifically on turning these data into actionable knowledge for clinical application.
 Translational bioinformatics thus aims to enhance human health and well-being as well as treatment outcomes through a range of computational methods.

-- Local instance of with extensions for clinically actionable variants
+- Local instance of cBioPortal with extensions for clinically actionable variants

 - Large collection of established workflows for next-generation sequencing